alan-turing-institute/data-safe-haven/docs/policies/security/technical_controls.md

 ## Multifactor Authentication and Password strength

-Once a user account is created by a {ref}`role_system_manager`, the user must then activates their account online.
+Once a user account is created by a {ref}`role_system_manager`, the user must then activate their account online.
 They choose their own password, which must meet password strength requirements, and set up multi-factor authentication.

 ## Isolated network